codeunion/javascript-exercises/events_and_callbacks/introduction_to_callbacks/README.md

 ## Let's Get Started

-1. Open the first javascript file in this directory.
+1. Open the first javascript file as noted by [the suggested order](00_SUGGESTED_ORDER.md).
-2. Scroll to the bottom to get to the use cases.
+2. Review the use cases at the bottom of the javascript file.
-3. Uncomment the first use case and make it work.
+3. Uncomment the first use case and make the code work.
 (Frequently this means replacing `____`s with code of your own.)
 4. Verify it works.
-(Run the file in `node`.)
+(Run the javascript file with `node`.)
 5. Repeat steps 3 and 4 until all use cases are working.
 6. Repeat steps 1 to 5 until you've worked through all the javascript files.
 7. Submit a request for feedback on your commits!